HamidaElsheimy74/UserManagement/README.md

 6. Build the project.

  ## Configuration
-1- Update database with the db objects that's made inside the migration by writting the following command in PM: update-database.
+1- Update database with the db objects that're made inside the migration by writting the following command in PM: update-database.

 2-Press F5 to start debugging & run the code.